Mohamed-Ismail-Salah/OOP_Dart_project/README.md

-# My Dart E-commerce App
+# My OOP Dart E-commerce App

 Welcome to the My Dart e-commerce app!
 This project is a simple command-line e-commerce application created to practice object-oriented programming principles using Dart.
 It helps in clarifying the principles of object-oriented programming.
 It allows users to log in, create accounts, and shop for various products.!